mattcg/responsive-ajax/README.md

 ### sendForm(form)

 Extract the name and value pairs from all the form's controls and submit them using AJAX.
 The `action` attribute of the form is used for the request.
 Methods that aren't supported by HTML forms can be shimmed by adding a form control with the name `_method` (currently only supports `PUT` and `DELETE`).
+Don't forget to make sure your server supports `_method` for browsers without JavaScript.

 The `enctype` and `method` attributes of the form may be significant.
 If the `enctype` attribute is explicitly set to `multipart/form-data` or the form contains a `file` type control then `POST` will be assumed (unless the form contains a control named `_method` with a value of `PUT`).